 Benefits of Porous Asphalt Use

-Designers developed porous paving systems so runoff would pass through the pavement into a stone base and into the soil to replenish groundwater supplies.
-With proper installation and maintenance, permeable paving allows for infiltration of up to 80% of annual runoff volume.
+Designers have developed porous paving systems to allow runoff to percolate through the pavement, replenishing groundwater supplies.
+Properly installed and maintained permeable paving can infiltrate up to 80% of annual runoff volume.

 Cost benefits of using Porous Asphalt